European-Unified-ID/EUID-docs/docs/guides/integration-javascript-server-side.md

 # Server-Side Integration Guide for JavaScript

-This guide is intended for publishers with web assets who want to generate identity tokens using EUID for the RTB bid stream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.
+This guide is intended for publishers with web assets who want to generate identity tokens using EUID for the RTB bidstream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.
 This requires server-side changes such as generating EUID tokens on the server side and passing them to the publisher's web pages.
 If you want to integrate with EUID via only client-side JavaScript changes, refer to [Client-Side Integration Guide for JavaScript](publisher-client-side.md) instead.

 For technical details about the SDK, see [EUID SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).